fabianmartins/alienattack.workshop/README.md

 Our executives are inexperienced with costs on AWS, and they would like to understand the rationale behind the costs of this architecture.

+We learned that some arrangements were done to make this run under AWS Free Tier as much as possible, but we are not sure how much was left outside the free tier.

 We know that for the current implementation:

 * The payload is 120 bytes in size, in average.
-* A player pushes 1 record at each 300 ms.
+* A player pushes 1 record at every 1 second.
-* A player reads the TOP 10 scoreboard (`GET/scoreboard`) at each 2 seconds.
+* A player reads the TOP 10 scoreboard (`GET/scoreboard`) at every 2 seconds.
 * The Manager scoreboard reads the Kinesis Data Stream at each 1.5 seconds.
-* We are using provisioned capacity mode for DynamoDB
+* We are using provisioned capacity mode for DynamoDB.

 Build a small team to work on the aspects of cost and limits of this architecture.